leannejdong/VWAPOpt/README.md

 In the current version, GNU gsl has been fully removed the standard library header <random>.

 If you turn out to make any use of it, either on your project or quant work.
 Please do cite the repository :)
+The codes clearly not so pretty.
+The main point here is problem solving.
+For any suggestions, feel free to drop me an email or over twitter or  cppslack@leanne.

 ## Compiler requirement